 - The flanges are chosen to prevent buckling locally, sideways, or torsionally.

-- The builder will choose a thickness to minimize the deformation of the beam.
+- The builder will choose a thickness to minimize the beam’s deformation.

 - A certain mass and stiffness are selected to prevent vibrations in the building.

-- The strength of the I-beam’s cross-section should accommodate yield stress.
+- The strength of the I-beam’s cross-section should accommodate the yield stress.

-NOTE: The Customer must fully evaluate every process and application in all aspects, including suitability, compliance with applicable law, and non-infringement of the rights of others.
+NOTE: Customers must fully evaluate every process and application in all respects, including suitability, compliance with applicable law, and non-infringement of others’ rights.
 Tampa Steel & Supply shall have no liability with respect thereto.
 The customer is solely responsible for determining the suitability and application of products offered by Tampa Steel & Supply.
 It is possible that certain information may be incomplete or incorrect in this blog.

 Visit Tampa Steel & Supply for I-Beams